What is Normalized Eating?

 *Normalized eating or intuitive eating is not an appropriate strategy for many persons currently suffering with an eating disorder.
 Moving towards normalized eating as you get further into your recovery is a great goal and one that should be supported with the help of a registered dietitian who specializes in working with clients who have eating disorders.

-Looking for more information on normalized eating or dietitian nutrition counseling?
+Looking for more information on normalized eating or dietitian nutrition counselling?

 Our Calgary dietitian and online nutritionist services do everything we can to help you move towards your personal best weight and a sustainable lifestyle.
 You won’t find any weird fad diets, unnecessary food restrictions and anyone trying to sell you shakes, supplements or so-called miracle cures here.